willdurand/willdurand.github.io/_posts/2012-12-06-installing-vagrant-in-a-restricted-environment.md

 That's why we tried to change the disk controller.
 We removed the SATA controller and attached the disk to the IDE controller.
 With this configuration, we were able to boot the image, and to log in.
-[This was been reported](https://github.com/mitchellh/vagrant/issues/884#issuecomment-10857450) as well.
+[This has been reported](https://github.com/mitchellh/vagrant/issues/884#issuecomment-10857450) as well.